-When you are working in a Rheumatology practice, you are surrounded with pain all the time.
+When you are working in a Rheumatology practice, you are surrounded by pain all the time.
 Your electronic health records software should help you in easing your task and should not increase the pain.

 Rheumatologists deal with the disorders of joints, muscles, and ligaments.
 The Electronic Medical Records software should include SOAP notes and templates that will automate the physician’s routine tasks.
-All the rheumatology related customizable templates should be pre-installed in the system.
+All rheumatology-related customizable templates should be pre-installed in the system.

-To have a good understanding of how software works, it is advisable to learn about the different features and functionalities of the software.
+To have a good understanding of how the software works, it is advisable to learn about the different features and functionalities of the software.
 Before choosing a Rheumatology Electronic Medical Records (EMR) Software, we should check if the software has the following key features:

 The software must contain Rheumatology related SOAP notes and templates.
 The EHR software should also allow the user to customize these templates according to the specific needs of the doctor.
 Rheumatology templates include Lyme disease, lupus, rheumatoid arthritis, etc.